HMS Erne (1903)

 HMS Erne was a Palmer Type River Class Destroyer ordered by the Royal Navy under the 1901 – 1902 Naval Estimates.
 Named after the River Erne in Ireland, she was the third ship to carry this name since it was introduced in 1813 for a 20-gun brig sold in 1819.

 Construction

-She was laid down on 3 July 1902 at the Palmers shipyard at Jarrow and launched on 14 January 1903.
+She was laid down on 3 July 1902 at the Palmers shipyard at Jarrow and launched on 14 January 1903, when she was named by Mrs. Henry Simms.
 She was completed in February 1904.
 Her original armament was to be the same as the turtle-back torpedo boat destroyers that preceded her.
 In 1906 the Admiralty decided to upgrade the armament by landing the five 6-pounder naval guns and shipping three 12-pounder 8 hundredweight (cwt) guns.
 Two would be mounted abeam at the forecastle break and the third gun would be mounted on the quarterdeck.

 Pre-War

 After commissioning she was assigned to the East Coast Destroyer Flotilla of the 1st Fleet and based at Harwich.

 In April 1909 she was assigned to the 3rd Destroyer Flotilla on its formation at Harwich.
 She remained until displaced by a Basilisk Class destroyer by May 1912.
 She was assigned to the 5th Destroyer Flotilla of the 2nd Fleet with a nucleus crew.

 On 30 August 1912 the Admiralty directed all destroyer classes were to be designated by alpha characters starting with the letter "A".
 The ships of the River Class were assigned to the E Class.
 After 30 September 1913, she was known as an E Class destroyer and had the letter "E" painted on the hull below the bridge area and on either the fore or aft funnel.